Shaun Williams (footballer)

-Shaun Williams (born 19 October 1986) is an Irish professional footballer who plays as a defensive midfielder for English League Two club Gillingham.
-He has previously played for Drogheda United, Finn Harps, Sporting Fingal, MK Dons, Millwall and Portsmouth.
+Shaun Williams (born 19 October 1986) is an Irish former professional footballer who played as a midfielder.

+During his professional career he played for Drogheda United, Finn Harps, Sporting Fingal, MK Dons, Millwall, Portsmouth, Gillingham and ended his career with Eastbourne Borough.
+He represented the Republic of Ireland national team at various levels, gaining three caps for the senior team in 2018.

 Career

 Drogheda United

-Raised in Portmarnock in North Dublin, Williams signed for nearby League of Ireland club Drogheda United at the start of the 2005 season and played with the club's under 21 side for the year.
+Raised in Malahide in North Dublin, Williams signed for nearby League of Ireland club Drogheda United from schoolboy club Home Farm FC at the start of the 2005 season and played with the club's under 21 side for the year.
 After impressing for the under 21 side, Williams was offered a full-time professional contract with the club which he signed ahead of the 2006 season.
 Struggling to make his first team breakthrough that year, Drogheda looked to loan him out for the following year for experience.

 Dundalk loan

 Williams spent the 2007 League of Ireland First Division season on loan at Drogheda United's County Louth rivals Dundalk.
 He made 25 appearances, scoring 8 goals as Dundalk finished in 3rd place.